27 Hypothesis tests: one mean

 Is there evidence of a 'substantial workload' associated with monitoring roadways while 'driving' automated vehicles?

-Exercise 31.4 Health departments recommend that hot water be stored at \(60^\circ\)C or higher, to kill legionella bacteria (for example, Health and Safety Executive, UK).
-Alary and Joly (1991) studied \(n = 178\) Quebec homes with electric water heaters to see if the water temperature was less than \(60^\circ\)C (i.e., at risk).
+Exercise 27.4 Health departments recommend that hot water be stored at \(60\)oC or higher, to kill legionella bacteria (for example, Health and Safety Executive, UK).
+Alary and Joly (1991) studied \(n = 178\) Quebec homes with electric water heaters to see if the mean water temperature was less than \(60\)oC (i.e., at risk).

-They found the mean temperature was \(56.6^\circ\)C, with a standard error of \(0.4^\circ\)C. Is there evidence the mean water temperature in Quebec is too low?
+The mean temperature was \(56.6\)oC, with a standard error of \(0.4\)oC.
+Is there evidence the mean water temperature in Quebec is too low to kill legionella bacteria?

-FIGURE 31.8: jamovi output for the Cherry Ripes data
+FIGURE 27.8: Software output for the Cherry Ripes data.

-Exercise 31.7 Lin et al. (2021) compared the average sleep times of Taiwanese pre-school children to the recommendation (of at least \(10\) hours per night).
-The summary of the data for weekend sleep-times is shown in Table 31.1, for both boys and girls.
-On average, do girls get at least \(10\) hours of sleep per night?
+Exercise 27.7 Lin et al. (2021) compared the average sleep times of Taiwanese pre-school children to the recommendation (of at least \(10\) hours per night).
+Using the summary of the data for weekend sleep-times (Table 27.1), do girls get at least \(10\) hours of sleep per night, on average?
 Do boys?

 Boys \(47\) \(8.50\) \(0.48\)